HCIML/hciml.github.io/about.md

 To achieve this I outsourced the mathematical proofs and elementary concepts to be looked up in the respective literature.
 Basic mathematical understanding is a prerequisite.
 At this point I would also like to point to my teaching scripts.

-What counted more for me in the design of the articles is the connection of concepts, which, for me, is the main drive of creative thinking.
+What counted more for me in the design of the articles is the connection of concepts, which I consider as the main drive of creative thinking.
 I hope it facilitates grasping the whole picture in a reasonable amount of time as well as coming up with new ideas.

 The articles are divided into three difficulty levels, based on some arbitrary criteria: basic, intermediate and advanced.
 The difficulty category is also a hint on the order in which the articles can be consumed.